“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

-We at believe that you should always be prepared, like every good Boy/Girl Scout, because you never really know what you might need or when you might need it.
-Your safety, security and health are our primary concerns.
+We at The Global Scavenger Hunt™ believe you should always be prepared—like every good Boy or Girl Scout—because you never really know what you might need or when you might need it.
+Your safety, security, and health are our primary concerns.

-Our Travelers Packing List has been refined and evolved over the years as a result of being tried and tested annually on our real world adventures.
-It is not meant to cover every travel situation, but merely serve as a really good guide.
-It will we firmly believe, enhance your coming around the world adventure.
-It will help you prevent Packer’s Block from occurring—that irrational inability to intelligently decide what you really need to take—and not take!
+Our Travelers Packing List has been refined and evolved over the years because of being tried and tested annually on our real-world adventure.
+It is not meant to cover every travel situation but merely serves as a good guide; it will, we believe, enhance your coming global adventure.
+It will also help prevent Packer’s Block from occurring—that irrational inability to intelligently decide what you really need—and not to take!
 Obviously, different strokes for different folks, as there is no right way.
-(Well, actually there is!)
+(Well, there is, actually!)

-Our advice for you is to pack as simply, smartly and lightly as possible to avoid the equally dreaded Packer’s Stoop—the consequence of carrying too much stuff.
-Symptoms include: excessive sweating, marriage dissolution, fear of theft, hernias, team squabbles and extreme upper body muscle development.
-Honestly, a simple roller-bag and a light day-pack will suffice.
+Our advice is to pack as smartly, simply, and lightly as possible, to ward off the equally dreaded Packer’s Stoop—the consequence of carrying too much stuff.
+Symptoms include excessive sweating, marriage dissolution, fear of theft, hernias, teammate squabbles, extra fees, and extreme upper-body muscle development.
+Honestly, a simple roller bag & daypack will suffice.

 You have no doubt read all the advice and heard all the clichés.
-But lest we forget those sage nuggets, indulge me in paraphrasing it all again for you as we believe that it is really freakin’ important.
-So, here goes: Some say that how you pack your bags defines your journey and that less stuff equals less worries.
-Embrace minimalism and enjoy more experiences.
+But lest we forget those sage nuggets, indulge me in paraphrasing them for you, as we believe it is really freakin’ important.
+Here goes: Some say that how you pack your bags defines your journey and that less stuff equals less worries.
+True enough; embrace minimalism and enjoy more experiences.
 If YOU can’t carry it — it shouldn’t go!
-(Bill’s Travel Rule #1) The lighter your burden, the more pleasant your journey.
-It makes sense to pack light: security reasons—the less you have the less you can lose; better mobility—easier to move; it’s economical—you don’t have to tip anybody and laundry is cheaper than paying for extra bags; it’s quicker too—you don’t have to wait for your bags anywhere and no-checking issues.
+(Bill’s Travel Rule #1) The lighter your burden, the more pleasant your journey—is true.
+It makes sense to pack light: security reasons—the less you have, the less you can lose; better mobility—easier to move; it’s economical—you don’t have to tip anybody, and doing laundry is always cheaper than paying for extra bags; it’s quicker too—you don’t have to wait for your bags anywhere, and no-checking issues.

-That said, know a couple things are in your favor at the onset: 1) we will be traveling the globe during the months of early spring, so don’t think extreme weather; but cool evenings are likely—layer up!
-Rain is always a possibility between the Tropics (where we will spend most of our time!); 2) On every trip some heavily-laden travelers will inevitably jettison and ship some unneeded stuff home—you can too!; 3) They do have laundry services at most of our hotels—utilize it!; and finally, 4) Know that the world is full of consumer-friendly stores everywhere these days if perchance you really need something.
+That said, know these things are working in your favor as you contemplate packing: 1) We will be traveling the globe during early spring (late fall), so don’t think extreme weather; but cool evenings are likely—so, layer up.
+Rain is always a possibility between the Tropics—so layer up; 2) On every trip, some heavily-laden travelers inevitably jettison and ship some of their unneeded stuff home—know you can too; 3) They have laundry services at most of our hotels—utilize it; 4) We avoid packing: denim, 100% cotton shirts, cotton undergarments, heavy wools, and anything that requires ironing; 5) Know that you couldn’t possibly take everything that we list—although foolish folks have tried—so please be wise in your choices and save money by packing smart and light; and finally, 6) Know that the world is full of consumer-friendly stores if perchance you really need something somewhere along the way.

-Finally, know that you couldn’t possibly take everything that we list—although a few foolish folks have tried—so please be wise in your choices and save money by packing smart and light.
+Finally, please know that you couldn’t possibly take everything that we list below—although a few foolish folks have tried—so please be wise in your choices & save money by packing smart & light.

 The Global Scavenger Hunt Packing List: